benno001/ProgrammingAssignment2/README.md

 * get the value of the vector
 * set the value of the mean
 * get the value of the mean
+The input for makeCacheMatrix must be a square matrix.

 `cacheSolve` returns the inverted matrix.
 When already cached, it retrieves from the cache.
 Else, it will compute a new inverted matrix.